 Neonatal nursing students must typically complete 600 hours of hands-on training, which usually consists of four clinical practica.
-Additionally, students learn researching strategies and study such course topics as:
+Over the course of two years, students learn researching strategies and study such course topics as:

 - Heredity factors and DNA